 You will need to provide the following information to complete an application for the Board of Examiners.

 Essay Questions (about your knowledge, skills, and abilities and any Criteria category expertise)

 March 14-16, 2022

 In the application, you will need to electronically sign a statement indicating that you understand the Baldrige Program's requirements for Disclosure of Conflicts of Interest.

-Selected examiners will complete a rigorous examiner training course focused on the Baldrige Excellence Framework and the Examiner role in the Baldrige Award process.
-This consists of 30-40 hours of self-study within a four-week period, followed by two days (experienced examiners) or three days (new examiners) of classroom training at the National Institute of Standards and Technology (NIST) in Gaithersburg, MD.
+Selected examiners will complete a rigorous virtual examiner training course focused on the Baldrige Excellence Framework® and the Examiner role in the Baldrige Award process.
+This consists of 50-55 hours of independent work, online training modules, and group discussion.

 After receiving notification that you've been selected for the board, you will be provided with instructions to enroll in the Examiner Preparation training course.

 You must successfully complete all training in order to remain on the Board of Examiners and assigned to an examiner team.

 Late March to early May [Attendance at all sessions is required]